'Half of the US population will experience some form of significant neck pain in their lifetime.'

 The Activator V 'Five' Chiropractic Adjusting Device guided by the Activator Protocol ensures a specific and targeted, gentle impulse to restore proper motion and function to the bones in the cervical spine.
-Once motion is restored, function improves, tension is releived and pain typically decreases.
+Once movement is restored, function improves, tension is relieved, and pain typically decreases.

-Workplace or screen viewing ergonomics are key to minimizing this pain.
-Ergonomics is a fancy word for 'how our body is positioned.'
+Workplace or screen viewing ergonomics are vital in minimizing this pain.
+Ergonomics is a fancy word for 'the positioning of our body.'

-If our body is positioned in a way that is not supportive or is adding stress to our neck or back, we will undoubltedly experience pain.
+If our body is positioned in a way that is not supportive or is adding stress to our neck or back, we will undoubtedly experience pain.

 Optimizing your workspace to position your body in a supportive manner can help minimize this pain.